StetHD/tarifa-book/platforms/android.md

 ```

 * `id` the java package of the application.
-* `product_name` the final app name which is shown on your devices' OS.
+* `product_name` the final app name which is shown on your device's OS.
 * `product_file_name` the name of the compiled .apk file.

 ### Release